 Top three overall riders in the series categories (U19, U17 and U15) will be recognised as National Series Champion and podium place getters.
 There is no recognition for U13; this can be done by each event at their discretion.

-At the time of entry, riders will be able to nominate their CNZ affiliated club, CNZ affiliated trade team or CNZ Hub.
+At the time of entry, riders will be able to nominate their CNZ affiliated club or CNZ affiliated trade team.
 There will be recognition of each of these categories throughout the race series.

 Series Leader Jerseys: